CeeThinwa/BTS-Continuous-Learning/_sources/6/database_setup.md

 ![Turn Windows Features On 3](../_static/images/Hyper-V-4.jpg)

-To turn on Virtualization in the BIOS menu, as per [this article](https://www.thewindowsclub.com/disable-hardware-virtualization-in-windows-10), when restarting the computer, press `shift` and `F10` until you access the Windows blue screen where you:
+To turn on Virtualization in the BIOS menu, as per [this article](https://www.thewindowsclub.com/disable-hardware-virtualization-in-windows-10), when restarting the computer, press `esc` and `F10` until you access the black screen appears click `F10` to enter the BIOS menu.
-1. click the `Troubleshoot` tile, then
-2. select `Advanced Options`,
-3. and select `UEFI Firmware Settings`;
-4. click the `Restart` option afterward and
-5. once the black screen appears click `F10` to enter the BIOS menu.

 Once in the BIOS menu, navigate to the `Virtualization` option and select `Enable`.